babucarr32/xnoted/README.md

 - **Project-Based Organization**: Group related tasks and notes into separate projects with custom titles and descriptions
 - **Task Management**:
   - Create, edit, and delete tasks with titles and markdown content
-  - Track task status with 6 different states: Not started, Completed, In progress, Under review, Done, and Canceled
+  - Track task status with 5 different states: Not started, In progress, Under review, Done, and Canceled
   - Search tasks in real-time as you type
   - Visual status indicators (○, ◐, ◎, ✓, ✗)
 - **Rich Text Support**: Write task content in Markdown with syntax highlighting